 - Radiofrequency rhizotomy (performed under sedation).

-- Microvascular decompression aims to decompress the trigeminal nerve, and deals with the cause of TN in the 95% of cases not caused by other lesional causes.
+- Microvascular decompression (MVD) aims to decompress the trigeminal nerve, and deals with the cause of TN in the majority of cases not caused by other lesional causes.

-- 90% of patients obtain pain relief, with over 80% still pain-free at one year.
+- Over 90% of patients obtain pain relief, with the majority still pain-free at one year .

 - This procedure, however, is not without risks and the average mortality associated with the operation is 0.2%.
 There is a risk of a cerebrovascular event, deafness and even death.
 The rates of complication depend on the surgeon's expertise.